Associate in Science, Emphasis in Geology

 - Apply relevant knowledge, skills, and habits of mind to seek career opportunities in the field.

 Successful completion of this degree may lead to employment in a variety of different occupations and industries.
-Below are examples of related occupations with associated Arizona-based annual median wages* for this program.
+Below are examples of related occupations with associated Arizona-based wages* for this degree.
 Education requirements vary for the occupations listed below, so you may need further education or degrees in order to qualify for some of these jobs and earn the related salaries.
 Please visit with an academic advisor and/or program director for additional information.
+You can click on any occupation to view the detail regarding education level, wages, and employment information.

 The following is the suggested course sequence by term.
 Please keep in mind:

 - Students should meet with an academic advisor to develop an individual education plan that meets their academic and career goals.
-Use the Pathway Planner tool in your Student Center to manage your plan.
+Use the Degree Progress Report Tool in your Student Center to manage your plan.

 - The course sequence is laid out by suggested term and may be affected when students enter the program at different times of the year.